 Finally, if the rideshare driver is not signed onto the app, their accident does not concern Uber or Lyft and is simply covered by their personal insurance.

 The minimum auto insurance required in Georgia is $25,000 each for bodily injury and property damage.
-If the driver only has this minimum coverage and you have a higher level of damages, your UM/UI coverage will probably be your best option for recovering additional compensation.
+If the driver only carries the minimum coverage and your damages exceed that amount, your UM/UI coverage will likely be your most effective option for recovering additional compensation.

 What if You Are a Rideshare Driver Hit by an Uninsured Motorist?